Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation

-As the first installment in this series, the present paper provides an axiomatic formulation of Nambu Non-equilibrium Thermodynamics (NNET), in which the Nambu bracket is incorporated into a hierarchical structure of conserved quantities, allowing for a covariant treatment of both dissipative and reversible flows\footnote{This work is based on the preprint \cite{https://doi.org/10.48550/arxiv.2209.08469}.
-The present study reorganizes and clarifies the claims made in \cite{https://doi.org/10.48550/arxiv.2209.08469}.}.

-This paper focuses on the following four key aspects: \begin{enumerate} \item A comparative analysis of Onsager's theory, Prigogine's theory, and the GENERIC framework \item An axiomatic formulation of non-equilibrium thermodynamics based on the Nambu bracket \item An examination of the relationship between the proposed theory and the GENERIC approach \item A demonstration of the formulation using a triangular reaction system as an illustrative example \end{enumerate}
+The present paper develops an axiomatic formulation of Nambu Non-equilibrium Thermodynamics (NNET), in which the Nambu bracket is embedded within a hierarchical structure of conserved quantities, enabling a covariant treatment of both dissipative and reversible flows.
+The main objectives are as follows: \begin{enumerate} \item To compare the proposed theory with Onsager's, Prigogine's, and the GENERIC frameworks. \item To formulate an axiomatic structure of non-equilibrium thermodynamics based on the Nambu bracket. \item To clarify the relationship between the proposed theory and the GENERIC approach. \item To demonstrate the formulation using a triangular reaction system as an illustrative example. \end{enumerate}

 In this paper, the scalar function $S$ is referred to as entropy, in the generalized sense that it generates the irreversible dynamics; it coincides with the physical thermodynamic entropy only under appropriate limiting assumptions such as near-equilibrium regimes.